 Broadband providers keep their best deals for brand new customers by offering them heavily discounted broadband and TV for up to a year at a time.

 It depends entirely on whether or not you’re still in contract.
-Most contacts last a minimum of 12 months but some can last longer.
+Most contacts last a minimum of 12 months but some can last up to two years.

 If you’re out of contract then you’re free to shop around for the best deals and switch as you please.

 However, if you're still in contract, you may have to pay a penalty fee for breaking your contract and this will vary from provider to provider.
 However, most providers will make you pay the outstanding balance, which is what you would have paid had you finished your contract normally.

-So it’s best to just wait until your contract runs out.
+So it’s usually best to just wait until your contract runs out.

 Yes, you usually need to give your existing provider at least 30 days’ notice that you’re leaving.
 This can be done by email or by phone as most suppliers will not accept a cancellation request through social media.

 Have your account number to hand as this is one of the first things you’ll be asked for.

 Below are the cancellation numbers for the main broadband and TV providers in our guide on the switching process.

 You will need to let your existing provider know that you’re moving to a new broadband and TV supplier as neither bonkers.ie nor your old provider can do this for you.